 Key to the successful delivery of the Housing policies laid down under the Local Plan will be the development of the strategic sites at Saxonvale and Southfield Farm.
-The importance of providing affordable housing and particularly homes for the young and the elderly as well as family houses is also recognised.
+The importance of providing affordable housing and particularly homes for the young and the elderly as well as family houses and accommodation for rural workers is also recognised.